matiasraisanen/insecrawl/README.md

 ![Python3.7](https://img.shields.io/badge/python-3.7-green)

-Insecam Crawler
+As the name suggests, Insecrawl is a crawler for [insecam.org](https://www.insecam.org/).
+Its purpose is to download still frames from cameras listed on said website.

-Downloads still frames from IP cameras listed on [insecam.org](https://www.insecam.org/)
+With just one command you can download camera stills from each camera of a given country, and by chaining commands you could basically scrape all cameras on the website.

-Uses OpenCV to scrape stills off of the IP camera live streams.
+The script is automated, so the user can just issue a command, go make a sandwich, and come back to a folder full of stills from interesting cameras.

 Downloaded images will be saved in **./images** by default.

-Camera IDs are those found on insecam.org.
+Camera IDs are those listed on insecam.org.
 i.e. the ID of https://www.insecam.org/en/view/241666/ is **241666**

 **DISCLAIMER:**